Explore within. Shape your life and future.

 Location: FEAS Room/Main Practice Room

-Our introductory Buddhism 1.0 aims to be a lucid and helpful overview of this ancient path that is both practical and inspirational.
+This introductory Buddhism 1.0 module aims to be a lucid and helpful survey of this ancient path that is both user friendly and meaningful.
 1.0 has been designed with the intention to illuminate the path for beginners as well as for those who need a refresher course.

-While this course emphasizes the fundamental Buddhist teachings as a life philosophy, Buddhism cannot be divorced from its practice; therefore, students will be introduced to mindfulness and sitting meditation.
+While this course emphasizes the fundamental Buddhist teachings as a life philosophy, Buddhism cannot be divorced from its practice, therefore, students are encouraged to attend our Practice & Talk meetings to learn about mindfulness and sitting meditation in a community context.

-Teacher: Our founding teacher, Senpai Daishin has a knack of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism likewise the course’s book, Introducing Buddhism is an insightful exploration of the dharma (Buddhist teachings) that lays out the basics in a clear fashion for anyone to comprehend.
+Teacher: Our founding teacher, Senpai Daishin has over 30 years of experience in Buddhist practice and has an ability of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism.

-Book: Students will need to purchase the book, Introducing Buddhism by Chris Pauling, separately through his/her favorite bookstore or online bookseller.
+Book: Students will need to purchase the book, Introducing Buddhism by Chris Pauling (Vandanya), separately through his/her favorite bookstore or online bookseller.
 We suggest purchasing the book as soon as you register in order to allow you enough time to complete the first reading assignment.

 Assignments: There will be two assignments with guided reading questions.
 Both of them will be emailed to the students.
 Please, try to do as much of the assignment as possible and bring it to the class.
 Assignments have been created to help you practice the teachings in daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.